effieVision/DM-UY-2193-A/09_sep30_day9/README.md

 ### Homework

 * Experiment with advanced CSS selectors.
 You can just make a visual composition, a webpage, or apply the things we learned to a previous site you've made.

+* Select your Design Reference (poster, bookcover, single frame design) that you will be recreating out of HTML.